amclain/nomad-test-jig/README.md

 $ make run-app
 ```

-`make run-app` runs the latest nomad job file, and therefore only needs to be executed after creating the containers or editing the job file.
+`make run-app` runs the latest nomad job file, and therefore only needs to be executed after creating the virtual machines or editing the job file.

 ## Reproducing Issues